AgoraIO-Usecase/AgoraChat-Livestream/livestream-android/README.md

-# Introduction to Agora Live Chat Room
+# Introduction to AgoraChat Livestream

 ## Introduction

-**Agora Live Chat Room (hereinafter referred to as Agora Chat Room) demonstrates the ability of Agora SDK to provide live chat rooms.
+**AgoraChat Livestream (hereinafter referred to as Livestream) demonstrates the ability of AgoraChat SDK to provide Livestream.
 In addition to providing basic chat, it also provides custom messages for gift giving, and developers can add new custom messages according to their actual needs. **

 **Introduction to core classes:**